LukeTheDukee/daves_utility_belt/README.md

 `Music`

  If the directories do not exist there will be created within the `home` directory of the user.
-File types can easily extended.
+File types can be easily extended.

 ### Supported File Types